jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 I almost alway use a cheap headset with boom mic for talking to poeple through my computer.
 It is much better than using the built-in mic and speakers on your computer or monitor.

+## End

+It can be difficult to get good at working from home.
+It is definitely a skill that is learned through experience and reflection.

+Working from home can be a great experience.